 People with a narcissistic personality are in great need of attention, approval and admiration.
 They often stand out for their arrogance and self-idealization.
 They cannot tolerate criticism, and failure can plunge them into a serious crisis.
 Narcissistic personalities have difficulty empathizing with others and are often condescending toward others.
 Therefore, dealing with narcissists is very difficult.

 However, it is important to distinguish between narcissism and true narcissistic personality disorder.
 Narcissists are often very ambitious.
 It is not uncommon for them to hold positions of power and lead successful lives.
-But when narcissism is so strong that it brings suffering to both the possessor of the trait and their environment, narcissism becomes pathological.
+But when narcissism is so strong that it brings suffering to both the possessor of the trait and to their environment, narcissism becomes pathological.
 Personality disorder can lead to a lot of psychological stress, so people facing this problem may be indicated for psychotherapy.

 So what is narcissistic personality disorder?